-There's been much debate on how old children should be to get their ears pierced, but how young is too young?
+How old should children be before they get their ears pierced - and how young is too young?

 Celebrities like Kim Kardashian, Katie Price and Angelina Jolie have all had their children’s ears pierced at a young age, bringing the debate to the table again and again.

 But when it comes to getting your children’s ears pierced, how young is actually too young?

 Because there is no legal age restriction on most body piercings (although a consent form needs signing for under-16s) the decision is entirely on your shoulders – and many mums and dads struggle to find an age where they feel comfortable saying yes to have their kids’ ears pierced.